dassystem/pixelit-server/readme.md

 You can add as many apps in your `config.py`, as you want.
 You can also add the same app multiple times, but make sure to give them unique names (e.g. "clock1", "clock2") to have them mutiple times in your apploop.

-### How to create and define apps?
+## How to create and define apps?

-To create and define apps for pixelit and pixelit server you should use functions from pixelit.py.
+To create and define apps for pixelit and pixelit server you should use functions from `pixelit.py`.

 What is important here?
 * When sending an app via `pixelit.sendApp()` it not only shows bitmap and text message, but also calculates the length of the message via `pixelit.calculateDisplayDuration()`.
 * If a message is shorter than the configured `minSecondsPerApp` in `config.py`, then it waits for exactly this duration.
 * If a massage is longer than the configured duration, it calculates the time depending on the length of the message.
-* If you call an script in your but do not want anything to show, use `pixelit.skipApp()` to signalize skipping the char check and proceeding with the next app.
+* If you call an script in your but do not want anything to show, use `pixelit.skipApp()` to signalize skipping the length check of your displayed message and proceeding with the next app.
 This can be used to skip an app.

+> :info: You can use existing apps as template.
+Also feel free to create an issue on this git platform, if you have questions creating your own applications with `pixelit.py`.